palantir/conjure/docs/spec/wire.md

 <!--
 TODO

-- should we mention CIPHERS????

 - strictness / leniency - can you expect that a server or a client is already compliant, should you be defensive?? (server-side : you must be defensive and reject unknowns, client-side not as important??)

 - key ordering of objects / maps ??? {"foo": 1, "bar": 2} equals {"bar": 2, "foo": 1}
 -->

-_This document defines how Conjure clients and servers should make and receive network requests and reponses over HTTP._
+_This document defines how Conjure clients and servers should make and receive network requests and responses over HTTP._

 This document describes how endpoints and types defined in a Conjure IR file should result in network requests/response.